deepaksood619/deepaksood619.github.io/docs/about-me/achievements-activities-awards.md

 - Zero to Hero: Master GenAI from the ground up.
 - Hands-On Learning: Dive into practical exercises.
 - Hackathon: Test your skills in a live challenge.

+"From Zero to Hero: Mastering GenAI in a Flash" is your one-stop session to dive deep into the world of Generative AI.
+We'll start by exploring **what GenAI is**, the **problems it solves**, and **where it all began**—taking you through its evolution.
+Then, we’ll glimpse into the **future of GenAI** and what’s on the horizon.
+In the technical deep dive, we’ll cover **prompt engineering**, the power of **LLMs (Large Language Models)**, the magic of **embeddings**, and how to supercharge your AI with **RAGs (Retrieval-Augmented Generation)**.
+It’s everything you need to go from zero to hero in GenAI!

 ![From Zero to Hero: Mastering GenAI in a Flash](../media/Pasted%20image%2020240831144403.png)